rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/2-tutorials.md

 # How to Run Tutorials on Ceres
 <br>
-For Sessions 1 & 4 tutorials ("Intro to Ceres" and "Computational Reproducibility Tools") login to your SCINet account using SSH and work through the html tutorials (links in the tutorial sections below) from the command line.
+For Sessions 2 & 4 tutorials ("Intro to Ceres" and "Computational Reproducibility Tools") login to your SCINet account using SSH (or through JupyterHub and then open a terminal) and work through the html tutorials from the command line (links in the tutorial sections below).

 For Sessions 3 & 5 tutorials ("Intro to Distributed Computing" and "Distributed Machine Learning") follow the instructions in this section to open the tutorial in a Jupyter Notebook: